Bertoid1311/B7094/README.md

 <img src="Printer_screenshot6.jpg" width="65%">
 </p>

-A 'Reset' or 'Clear' of the CPU will also reset all the Sense Switches to OFF (hence the 'Press Clear' also comes before the 'Set SenSw 1 ON' in the list of commands above).
+A 'Reset' or 'Clear' of the CPU will also reset all the Sense Switches to 'off' (hence the 'Press Clear' also comes before the 'Set SenSw 1 ON' in the list of commands above).

 However, all is not lost: you can now **manually** turn on Switch 1 by clicking its button on the Console and (provided you loaded the card reader as described above) click 'Start' again, and the commands will now run normally: